Incoherent charge transport in an organic polariton condensate: Permutation symmetric bases for exact diagonalization

 \subsection{Permutation symmetric basis set}

-Let us first consider the electronic and photonic states alone, temporarily ignoring vibrations.
-In such a case, we know that the TC model could be efficiently solved using collective spin operators.
+In this section we define the permutation symmetric basis set.
+We first consider the electronic and photonic states alone, temporarily ignoring vibrations.
+In such a case, we know that the Tavis--Cummings model could be efficiently solved using collective spin operators.
 However, to provide the framework for the general case, it is useful to consider this explicitly through permutations.

 For $N$ molecules and $N_{ex}$ excitations, the number of excited molecules can range between zero and $\text{min}(N_{ex},N)$.
 If there are $p$ molecules excited, there are $N-p$ molecules unexcited, and $N_{ex}-p$ photons; we can write the excitonic part of this state in the form: